 – Blessed James Alberione

-The Pauline family is made up of five religious congregations and five aggregated Institutes all committed to live and proclaim the Good News of Jesus, the Divine Master, Way Truth and Life and in serving the Church.
+The Pauline family is made up of five religious congregations, four aggregated Institutes, and an association of lay Cooperators, all committed to live and proclaim the Good News of Jesus, the Divine Master, Way Truth and Life, and in serving the Church.

 1. Society of St. Paul, founded 20 August 1914 was Fr.
 Alberione’s first great foundation.
 And from this all the other foundations followed.

 2. Daughters of St. Paul, founded 15 June 1915 has the same specific purpose as the Society of St. Paul: “The glory of God and the salvation of souls by spreading the Catholic doctrine through the apostolate of social communications; printing, cinema, radio, television, and all the other rapid and effective means, that is, those inventions which human progress provides and which the needs of the time call for.”

 3. Pious Disciples of the Divine Master, founded 10 February 1924 as a religious congregation providing support to persons and works, in particular, of the Pauline Family, through continuous prayer as characteristic of their semi-contemplative life.
 The congregation is particularly engaged in the liturgical apostolate.

 4. Sisters of Jesus the Good Shepherd, founded 07 October 1938 are dedicated to parish work, sharing various pastoral activities with the parish priest.

 5. The Queen of Apostles, founded 08 September 1959 is committed to working for vocations throughout the Church.

 6. The Institute of Jesus the Priest, for diocesan priests, approved 08 April 1960.
 This institute is affiliated to the Society of St. Paul.